simonewebdesign/simonewebdesign/source/_posts/2013-08-30-how-to-remove-element-from-array.md

 >>> ['foo', 'baz']
 ```

 What does this <code>splice</code> function do?
 Simple: it just removes the element at index <code>1</code>.
 The first parameter is, indeed, the index, and the second is the number of elements to remove, starting from that index.
 This is all you need to know about <code>splice</code>.
-If you're curious to see what other cool things <code>splice</code> can do, see the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice" target="_blank">MDN documentation</a>.
+If you're curious to see what other cool things <code>splice</code> can do, see the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice">MDN documentation</a>.

 #### But what if I don't know the index?

 Oh well, you can get it.
-Just use <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf" target="_blank">indexOf</a></code>, this way:
+Just use <code><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf">indexOf</a></code>, this way:

 ``` javascript
 a.indexOf('bar');
 >>> 1
 ```

-<small>Please note that Internet Explorer 8 and below versions don't support it (you can use a <a href="https://gist.github.com/atk/1034425" target="_blank" title="An indexOf polyfill on GitHub" rel="external nofollow">polyfill</a>, though).</small>
+<small>Please note that Internet Explorer 8 and below versions don't support it (you can use a <a href="https://gist.github.com/atk/1034425" title="An indexOf polyfill on GitHub" rel="external">polyfill</a>, though).</small>

 ---